What is the Purpose of The WE QUIT Study?

 The aim of the WE QUIT (Women Engaging in Quitting Smoking Together) is to evaluate two smoking cessation treatment programs for women.
 This study is funded by the National Institutes of Health and conducted by researchers at Butler Hospital who are affiliated with the Alpert Medical School of Brown University.

-Women aged 18-65 who smoke cigarettes daily, want to quit smoking, and are concerned about gaining weight after quitting may be eligible.
+Women aged 18-65 who smoke at least 10 cigarettes daily, want to quit smoking, and are concerned about gaining weight after quitting may be eligible.

 All participants are asked to complete interviews and questionnaires during the week before quitting ("pre-quit"), at the end of the counseling sessions, and 1, 3, and 6-months after counseling ends.
-Participants will be compensated up to $175 for full participation in the pre-quit and follow-up appointments.
+Participants are compensated up to $175 for full participation in the pre-quit and follow-up appointments.